Ratio12/Write-a-word/README.md

-# write-a-word---Html5-Canvas
+# write a word

-A html5 canvas for you to write a word
+* A html5 canvas for you to write a word or anything you like

-can choose different color
+* have different color to choose